learn-co-students/phrg-oo-inheritance-code-along-pca-000/README.md

 How does our above example work?
 Well, when your program is being executed, at the point at which the `#go` method is invoked, the compiler will first look in the class to which the instance of car that we are calling the method on belongs.
 If it finds a `#go` method there, it will execute *that method*.
 If it doesn't find such a method there, it will move on to look in the parent class that this class inherits from.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-oo-inheritance-code-along/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-oo-inheritance-code-along/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/oo-inheritance-code-along'>Intro to Inheritance</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Code Along: An Intro to Inheritance</p>